 This ranking by U.S. News and World Report is a good starting point to identify which hospitals excel in Indiana, but you should also check each hospital individually if you’re able to do so.
 For example, some hospitals may excel overall, but be lacking in certain specialties.
 Finding a hospital that’s highly rated for your health problem can improve your prognosis and quality of life.

 No one wants to imagine that they’ll end up feeling worse than ever after being admitted to or released from the hospital.
 But that’s a reality for countless Americans every year, especially when they are victims of medical malpractice.
 Hospitals are supposed to pull out all the stops for ensuring their patients receive adequate care, but that doesn’t always happen, whether it’s due to budget issues, a focus on profit, or sheer negligence.

 If you believe that you or someone you love was a victim of medical malpractice at an Indiana hospital, the legal team at Wagner Reese wants to help.
 We’ve investigated many medical malpractice claims in the Hoosier State, and we know what it takes to help injured victims like you get compensation.

-To learn how our medical malpractice and drug injury attorneys can assist you with a hospital acquired injury or infection that you have suffered, contact us today for a free consultation.
+To learn how our medical malpractice and drug injury attorneys can assist you with a hospital-acquired injury or infection that you have suffered, contact us today for a free consultation.
 There’s no upfront cost, and you don’t owe us a penny unless we win your claim.